DoneDeal0/Talkr/README.md

 #### SIMPLE USAGE WITH AUTOCOMPLETION

 - In any component, import your own translation function `tr` (it can be named as you want).
 - Fetch the desired sentence as if you were directly accessing an object, by adding `.` between each key.
-Based on the JSON example above, we could print the sentence `The connection succedeed` by simply writing `T("feedback.success")`
+Based on the JSON example above, we could print the sentence `The connection succedeed` by simply writing `tr("feedback.success")`
 - **Talkr** will provide a list of suggested keys in real time.

 ```javascript